summerswu/ML-Notes/README.md

 1. The idea of machine learning itself is kind of ill posed
 2. Assumptions must be made

-Bias - Variance Trade-off
+Bias - Variance Trade-off (Overfitting and Underfitting)

-Decision Tree- a greedy algorithm - important thing is: Arriving at a impurity function that improve the accuracy of the classifier
+Decision Tree- a greedy algorithm - important thing is: Arriving at a impurity function that improve the accuracy of the classifier  \

+The Machine Learning Process as I know it so far:

+Using Pandas - import the dataframe
+Labeling and cleaning using NumPy - split into training data and testing data.
+From a high level, use Scikit Learn library to train a model (Parameter Adjustments must be made for specific cases)